chef-boneyard/omnibus_updater/README.md

 of this.
 To prevent this, the updater will attempt to kill the Chef instance so that it can be restarted in a normal state.

-Preview
+Prerelease
 --------

-Preview releases can be installed via the auto-installation using `preview` attribute.
+Prereleases can be installed via the auto-installation using `prerelease` attribute.

 Disable
 -------